 The BEARER is set to all zeros.

 The COUNT is set to all zeros.

+The output is a 32-bit message authentication code used for integrity verification.

 5.3.4 Input parameters to ciphering algorithm

 The input parameters for the ciphering algorithms shall be the same as the ones used for NAS integrity protection as described in clause 5.3.3, with the exception that there is an additional input parameter, namely the length of the key stream to be generated by the ciphering algorithms and the KEY input is equal to the KCommand_enc key.